Slap-Chop/Atelier/README.md

 # Atelier
 FEC Project Atelier

 test from teddy
+push and do pull request